AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - :ref:`reactionWheelStateEffector` is updated where the list of RW configuration parameters are now linked from python, not copied.
 As a result it is now possible to stop the simulation and change RW parameters on the fly, emulating a failure with a physical change in the RW mechanics.
+- changed the output message type of :ref:`magnetometer` to be compatible with :ref:`tamComm`
+- Created several instructional pages in the Quick-Start documentation folder.
+The examples folder has moved to the Quick-Start guide as well

 Version |release|